Duncan McCue

 He took a sabbatical from the CBC in 2020 to take a journalism fellowship with Massey College; he has since returned to the CBC in other roles, including as host of a podcast on the history of the Indian residential school system, as a summer guest host of The Current, and as the host of a new weekly program on audio documentaries slated to premiere in fall 2022.
+In 2023, McCue announced that he would be leaving the CBC to join Carleton University's School of Journalism and Communication as an associate professor to lead a certificate course on Indigenous journalism.

 Early life

 McCue is a member of the Chippewas of Georgina Island First Nation in southern Ontario, and spent the majority of his early years in an urban environment in southern Ontario.
 When McCue was 11 years old, his father accepted a job in a school in northern Quebec, and brought the family to the remote Cree village, where Duncan felt like a "fish out of water" at school.
 McCue soon left the northern Cree village and returned to southern Ontario to attend Lakefield College boarding school to finish high school.

 At 17, McCue graduated high school and, at the suggestion of his father, took a year off school to hunt with a James Bay Cree family in northern Quebec, to trap and fish with an elder named Robbie Matthew Sr. Living on the land for five months helped McCue settle questions about his identity.
 He also learned about the plants and animals, and traditional methods of Cree teaching, which he calls "learning experientially".
 McCue would later write a book about that time in his life called The Shoe Boy.

 McCue left the community to attend university and earned a degree in English at University of King's College in Halifax.

 His first introduction to journalism came working on the school newspaper at King's.
 After graduating, he attended law school at the University of British Columbia First Nations law program.
-While in school he worked part-time at several different television jobs, including the CBC.
+While in school he worked part-time at several different television jobs, including as part of the CBC youth newsmagazine series Road Movies.
 In 1998 after he was called to the bar, McCue launched a career as television news reporter at CBC.

 Career

 From 1998 to 2016 McCue worked as a national reporter for CBC radio and television in Vancouver, frequently filing for The National.

 During this time McCue also worked as an adjunct professor at the University of British Columbia Graduate School of Journalism.
-He also taught aboriginal Canadians at First Nations University and Capilano College.
+He also taught Indigenous Canadians at First Nations University and Capilano College.